Web3Auth/web3auth-docs/src/pages/guides/openlogin-binance.md

 ---
-title: How to Integrate OpenLogin and Polygon
+title: How to Integrate OpenLogin and Binance Smart Chain
 image: "/contents/openlogin-polygon.png"
-description: Learn to use OpenLogin to integrate your app with Polygon Network
+description: Learn to use OpenLogin to integrate your app with Binance Smart Chain
-order: 5
+order: 7
 ---

 import Tabs from "@theme/Tabs";